vipul2802/o365hq.com/content/blog/Teams and Power Platform.md

 ![](https://o365hq.com/images/696.png)

-This process is streamlined and automated once a group member is added to a specific group and a user profile is created within Office 365.
+This process is streamlined and automated once a group member is added to a specific group and a user profile is created within Microsoft 365.
 A prepopulated message is then posted within the team's conversations, alerting everyone on the team.